College of Nursing

 TEAS Policy for Bachelor of Science in Nursing Program Applicants

-All prospective prelicensure students applying to the upper-division BSN Program including both traditional and weekend/evening tracks are required to complete the TEAS 7.
-Before applying, applicants are strongly encouraged to speak with a nursing advisor in the Pioneer Center and review our TEAS policy.
+All prospective prelicensure students applying to the upper-division BSN Program, including both traditional and weekend/evening tracks, are required to complete the TEAS 7.
+Before applying, applicants are strongly encouraged to speak with a nursing advisor in University Academic Advising and review our TEAS policy.

 Health and Safety Requirements